 The second expansion phase required the installation of a cut-off wall on the downstream side of an existing dam to allow for additional dam tailing deposits.
 Subsurface conditions consisted of 6.5 ft to 29.5 ft (2 m to 9 m) of sand and gravel till with cobbles and boulders and a flowing water condition.
 Beneath this was granitic bedrock.

 Several obstacles needed to be addressed in order to select the best method of cut-off construction:

 - The requirement for a completely watertight cut-off

 - The presence of cobbles and boulders in the soil profile

-- Uncertain depth to top of rock, leading to changed conditions that put the project on the owner’s critical path
+- Uncertain depth to the top of rock, led to changed conditions that put the project on the owner’s critical path

 Ledcor, the general contractor, had previously worked with Keller on a number of projects and was familiar with our range of in-house solutions and problem-solving capabilities.
 Keller was invited to early discussions and provided information on several cut-off techniques, discussed anticipated constructability challenges and technical considerations, and addressed the time-sensitive aspect.

 With consideration of the challenges, Keller suggested interlocking pipe pile cut-off technology.
 Interlocking pipe pile walls are relatively new to North America and consist of tightly interlocked pipe piles utilizing a mechanical “ball-and-socket” type connector to create a watertight cut-off.
 The wall can be readily embedded into the sound rock to complete the cut-off.
 Additionally, construction is rapid, which was a vital consideration for the owner.
 On this basis, interlocking pipe pile technology was accepted by Ledcor and Alamos Gold, and Keller was retained for the work.